• Home

 8. Take Stock Of Gift Cards.

-Many times gift cards get shoved at the bottom of a purse.
-Take stock of these gift cards because they should be in your budget as well.
 You might have enough money to buy your entire purchase or just a bit to cover part of it.
 It might surprise you how much is on your cards.

 9. Cut Back On Vices.